Do you want to know how to get rid of hip dips?

 The effectiveness of all these exercises can be increased with the use of Hip Resistance bands (which you can get here).

 Squats are one of the best exercises of all time.
-They train a functional movement pattern, and are the best way to develop your thighs and your glutes.
-Squats strengthen the quadriceps, the adductors (inner thighs), and the glutes.
+They train a functional movement pattern and are the best way to develop your thighs and your glutes.
+They strengthen the quadriceps and the adductors (inner thighs).

 You can do squats with:

 - using external resistance (dumbbells, kettlebells, barbells)